Apologies, but no results were found.

 PhD (1987) - Mechanical Engineering / Metallurgical Engineering

-Belarussian State Technical University (Belarus) and USSR Research Institute of Metallurgical Thermal Engineering (Russia)
+Belarussian State Technical University (Belarus) and All-Russia Federal Research Institute of Metallurgical Thermal Engineering (Russia)

 Belarussian State Technical University (Belarus)